Updated: Mar 31

 So how can we help our children recognize gaslighting is occurring and continue to make good choices despite the misinformation?
 I believe we must help our children

 Knowing Truth - The bible admonishes parents "And these words, which I command thee this day, shall be in thine heart: And thou shalt teach them diligently unto thy children, and shalt talk of them when thou sittest in thine house, and when thou walkest by the way, and when thou liest down, and when thou risest up.
 And thou shalt bind them for a sign upon thine hand, and they shall be as frontlets between thine eyes.
 And thou shalt write them upon the posts of thy house, and on thy gates.
-Deuteronomy 1:6-9
+Deuteronomy 1:6-9 - KJV

 Our children can't spot mis-information if they haven't heard the truth.
 So we have a duty to expose our children to The Word.
 Whether that's daily devotions, youth groups, or scripture based classes, our children must be exposed to the truth on an ongoing basis and see us consuming the word right along with them.
 Seeing us seeking God's truth in the Bible is one of the best ways for our children to know where truth is found.

 Seeking Truth - Matthew 6:33 tells us to "Seek first the kingdom of God and his righteousness;" and that all of our earthly needs will be given to us.
 I have to wonder if Jesus had been spending time around people constantly asking him "how is this going to happen" or "why should we do that?"
-It kind of reminds me of parenting a for or five-year-old and the dreaded "why" There's a phase all children go through where they just keep asking "why."
+It kind of reminds me of parenting a four or five-year-old and the dreaded "why" There's a phase all children go through where they just keep asking "why."
 It can get frustrating and eventually "why" turns into either "I don't know" or "Because I said so."
 Which at 4 or 5 years old may work, but when a child reaches 10 or 11 that won't cut it.

 They are at a stage in life where they are beginning to reason for themselves and a simple, "I don't know" or "I said so" will drive them to find the answers on their own.
 At this stage in life it is important to stop and ask, what does the bible say?
 Then spend time with your child researching the subject with them.
 Start with "Is that actually in the Bible?"
 For example, I've heard people say "God helps those who help themselves" is scripture.
 In this age, we have amazing capabilities to look that up across versions of the Bible and know that regardless of the version you'll not find that phrase.